puppetlabs/puppet-docs/source/pe/3.2/quick_start.markdown

 [EI-class_change]: ./images/quick/EI_class-change.png
 [EI-detail]: ./images/quick/EI_detail.png

-Click on the "Events" tab in the main navigation bar.
+Click the "Events" tab in the main navigation bar.
 The event inspector window is displayed, showing the default view: classes with failures.
 Note that in the summary pane on the left, one event, a successful change, has been recorded for  Nodes.
 However, there are two changes for Classes and Resources, and this is because the NTP class loaded from the Puppetlabs-ntp module contains additional classes---a class that handles the configuration of NTP and a class that handles the NTP service.

 ![The default event inspector view][EI-default]